adderbyte/GYM_XPLANE_ML/README.md

 ------------------
 ### Action Space Parameters
 -------------------
 ` The action space parameters.
-Choose from the list the appropriate paramters for any task or scenario .` For example in the keepHeading or Heading Hold scenario only the first 4 parameters  were utilized from the list.
+Select from the list the appropriate parameters for any task or scenario .` For example one might decide that the first 4 parameters are important for a defined task.

 | Action Space Parameter | Action type | Action Value Range |
 | --- | --- |---|